 The state fee for filing a petition to invalidate the decision for legal entities in 2026 is RUB 3,000 (Subparagraph 3, Paragraph 1, Article 333.21 of the Russian Tax Code).
 The petition is filed with the arbitrazh court of the constituent entity of the Russian Federation at the location of the tax authority.

-A critical risk lies here: filing a petition with the court does not automatically suspend the collection of the tax deficiency.
-Recent practice demonstrates the necessity of simultaneously filing a motion for interim measures in the form of suspending the decision's execution (Article 90 of the Russian Arbitrazh Procedure Code).
-To satisfy the motion, it will be necessary to provide the court with counter-security — a bank guarantee or a suretyship.
+A critical risk lies here: filing a petition with the court does not automatically suspend collection of the tax deficiency.
+Recent practice demonstrates the necessity of simultaneously filing a motion for interim measures suspending the decision's execution under Article 90 of the Arbitrazh Procedure Code.
+To satisfy the motion, the court generally requires counter-security in the form of a bank guarantee or surety.

 Challenging the act and decision of the tax authority has a direct impact on the criminal liability risks of controlling persons.
 The threshold for criminal liability for tax evasion by an organization (Part 1, Article 199 of the RCC) is RUB 35,000,000 in tax deficiency for a period within three consecutive financial years.